-- (a) From the start of the 2024 school year, there are 20 paid 20-school week sabbaticals available nationally each year to principals who have not previously been awarded a sabbatical. - (b) A principal must have completed a minimum of fifteen years' service as a principal in state and state-integrated schools to qualify.
-Periods of secondment to a Specified Education Sector Agency do not count towards qualifying service. - 7.11.4 In applying for a paid sabbatical, a principal will develop a proposal for sabbatical leave in consultation with their Board, identifying the purposes for which they would use the sabbatical and the likely benefits to the school or the sector more widely.
-Sabbatical leave could be used for a wide range of purposes such as research, study, reflection and school visits.

-- 7.11.5 The scheme, which is open to all primary principals, will be transparent and use criteria developed by the Ministry | Te Tāhuhu o te Mātauranga, sector unions and NZSTA for the selection of recipients.
-It will operate according to a process similar to that for study leave in clause 7.9 with representation from sector union principals, NZSTA and the Ministry | Te Tāhuhu o te Mātauranga on the selection panel. - 7.11.6 Principals will share their experiences and what they have learnt through sabbatical leave with other principals and Boards through Education Leaders or other fora thus maximising the benefit to other principals and schools; promoting collaboration and sharing of innovation and effective practice, and creating a body of research and information available to all principals. - 7.11.7 Guidelines (including closing dates) and application forms are available on www.education.govt.nz.
+2024 2023, the number of positions available annually shall increase from 100 to 105 to 145 paid sabbatical leave positions. - -A principal must have completed a minimum of five years' service as a principal in state and state-integrated schools to qualify for paid sabbatical leave.
+Periods of secondment to a Specified Education Sector Agency do not count towards qualifying service. - 7.11.2 Periods of secondment to Agency will not count towards qualifying service under clause 7.11.2 for paid sabbatical leave. - 7.11.3 In applying for a paid sabbatical-leave, a principal will develop a proposal for sabbatical leave in consultation with their Board, identifying the purposes for which they would use the sabbatical and the likely benefits to the school or the sector more widely.
+Sabbatical leave could be used for a wide range of purposes such as research, study, reflection and school visits. - 7.11.4 The scheme, which is open to all primary principals, will be transparent and use criteria developed by the Ministry | Te Tāhuhu o te Mātauranga-, NZEI-Te Riu Roa sector unions and NZSTA for the selection of recipients.
+It will operate according to a process similar to that for study leave in clause 7.910 with representation from NZEI-Te Riu Roa sector union principals, NZSTA and the Ministry | Te Tāhuhu o te Mātauranga on the selection panel. - 7.11.5 Principals will share their experiences and what they have learnt through sabbatical leave with other principals and Boards through Education Leaders or other fora thus maximising the benefit to other principals and schools; promoting collaboration and sharing of innovation and effective practice, and creating a body of research and information available to all principals. - 7.11.6 Guidelines (including closing dates) and application forms are available on www.education.govt.nz.

-7.12 Professional Development Release Time for First Time Principals
+7.123 Professional Development Release Time for First Time Principals learning leadership capability.

-7.12.1 First time principals employed in a U1 to U2 grade primary school shall receive 10 days' development release time over an 18 month period to be used for professional learning opportunities designed to improve their management and professional learning leadership capability.
+7.123.1 First time principals employed in a U1 to U2 grade primary school shall receive 10 days' development release time over an 18 month period to be used for professional learning opportunities designed to improve their management and professional